Later Life in 2015

 - Struggling and Alone – This segment are distributed across the age range but are most likely to be aged 50-59 or 80+.
 While not the case for all in this segment, many of them live on their own.

 Wellbeing in later life

-There are opportunities to learn from those groups which have higher levels of wellbeing than could be expected on the basis of their health, financial situation or social connections.
+There are opportunities to learn from those groups that have higher levels of wellbeing than could be expected on the basis of their health, financial situation or social connections.

 We are using the many insights from this study to help inform which topics we focus on and who we work with to affect change.

 For more information read the full report: Later life in 2015: An analysis of the views and experiences of people aged 50 and over.

-- Explore the six groups and find out more about how people are experiencing older age today in our interactive report
+- Explore the six groups and find out more about how people are experiencing later life today in our interactive report